AwalaApp/specs/rs004-cosocket.md

 This packet encapsulates a [Cargo Collection Authorization (CCA)](rs000-core.md#cca) and represents a request to collect cargo for a specific gateway.

-A relayer MUST send this packet to a gateway to indicate it is ready to receive cargo and to prove it is authorized to receive cargo for the gateway in the CCA.
+A courier MUST send this packet to a gateway to indicate it is ready to receive cargo and to prove it is authorized to receive cargo for the gateway in the CCA.

 The packet comprises the following sequence: